Hawaii Pacific University: Aloha Tower Marketplace and Downtown Honolulu Campus

-The Hawaii Loa campus, commonly referred to as HLC, is located eight miles away from the downtown campus, near Castle Junction in Kāneʻohe, on the windward side of the Koʻolau Range.
+In summer 2024, HPU closed the Hawaii Loa campus, commonly referred to as HLC.
+The former campus is located eight miles away from the downtown campus, near Castle Junction in Kāneʻohe, on the windward side of the Koʻolau Range.
 HLC was originally built by Hawaiʻi Loa College, a liberal arts school that was merged into Hawaiʻi Pacific University in 1992.
-This campus houses the natural sciences, nursing, public health, and social work programs, however, other general courses are offered at HLC.
+This campus housed the natural sciences, nursing, public health, and social work programs.
 The name "Hawaii Loa" refers to the Polynesian navigator, Hawaiʻiloa, who is credited in folklore with the discovery of the islands.
+In 2017, HPU sold the property to Castle Medical Center, but continued to lease the space until 2024.